lucaspalencia/simple-wp-rating/readme.md

 ## Admin Options (Tools -> Simple WP Rating): ##

 * Posts per page for swr_posts shortcode / swr_get_posts method. (default: 10)
-* Update post rating only when comment is approved: The post rating only will be update after comment is approved by admin. (default: false)
+* Update post rating only when comment is approved: The post rating will be updated only after comment get approved by admin. (default: false)

 ## Display posts by rating ##